zhilinheobv/506-Final-Project/Proposal.md

 ## Questions

-Topic: The relationship between ownership type and fuel oil usage in commercial buildings in US.
+Topic: The relationship between ownership status and fuel oil usage for commercial buildings in US.

  - **Are government-owned commercial buildings in US more likely to use fuel oil as an energy source?
 Do they consume more fuel oil?**